0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 );
 ```

-Here are are using the `@tailwindcss/typography` plugin
+Here are using the `@tailwindcss/typography` plugin

 **TADA** 🎉.
 Look how beautiful the blog posts are looking now